Welcoming and Inclusive Community

 The City of Red Deer is a vibrant, healthy and diverse organization that supports a welcoming and inclusive community where everyone feels safe and can fully participate in community life.

 The City of Red Deer has made it a priority to foster a culture of diversity and inclusion.
 So far, our efforts include:

-- Became a signatory to the Canadian Coalition of Municipalities against Racism and Discrimination in March 2013
+- Became a signatory to The Coalition of Inclusive Municipalities in March 2013

 - Hired a full time specialist in Diversity and Inclusion

 - Developed ongoing training for staff

 - Included diversity in Red Deer's community narrative

 - Incorporated diversity into The City's Strategic Plan